danyspin97/cppgram/README.md

  Git is required in order to get the libraries

- libcurl is required in order to use libcpr
+ libcurl is required in order to use libcpr (RUNTIME!)

 How to compile the static library?
 ===